Help to pay your rent and council tax

 Housing benefit is a government scheme run by councils, to help people on low incomes pay for their rent.
-If you pay rent, live in the property as your main home and are liable for the rent, you can apply for housing benefit.
+Some people will continue to get housing benefit but it is gradually being replaced by Universal Credit.

 Council Tax Reduction

 Council tax reduction is a Scottish Government scheme to help you pay your council tax.
-It is based on the income and savings of household members, and you can claim council tax reduction if you are a homeowner, private renter or council tenant.
-Use this form to apply for council tax reduction.
+It is based on the income and savings of household members, and you can apply for council tax reduction if you are a homeowner, private renter or a council tenant.

-Like housing benefit, the amount you receive will be based on the money you and your partner have coming in and going out, any capital you have and your circumstances, such as the size of your family, age of your children, etc.
+The amount you receive will be based on the money you and your partner have coming in and going out, any capital you have and your circumstances, such as the size of your family, age of your children, and so on.

 Second adult rebate is help with your council tax if you share a home with one or more adults who is not your partner.
 If they are not paying you rent, aged 18 or over, not liable for council tax themselves, and not your partner, you may be entitled to second adult rebate.
 Your income and savings will not affect this claim.